DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/73 Focused Row.md

     </tr>
 </table>

-You can specify the initially focused row using the [focusedRowKey](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedRowKey.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#focusedRowKey') or [focusedRowIndex](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedRowIndex.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#focusedRowIndex') option.
+You can specify the initially focused row using the [focusedRowKey](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedRowKey.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#focusedRowKey') or [focusedRowIndex](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedRowIndex.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#focusedRowIndex') property.
 The grid is scrolled down to it.
-If you also set the [focusedColumnIndex](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedColumnIndex.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#focusedColumnIndex') option, a specific cell in this row is focused.
+If you also set the [focusedColumnIndex](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedColumnIndex.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#focusedColumnIndex') property, a specific cell in this row is focused.

 ---
 ##### jQuery